-With these totals, your total revenue for the event could be $3,413.
+With these totals, your total revenue for the event could be $8,348.
 Once you subtract out the event fee and your wholesale costs on prints your total profit could be $2,796.
 As you work through your own calculations make sure to take into other costs such as travel or additional onsite costs charged by the organizer.
 Keep in mind that the bigger the comic con, the larger these numbers tend to be and vice versa.

 Tip: Make sure to follow up with customers after the event via email and phone calls.
 Since you've already done the work to scan customers anything you sell during the follow up process is pure profit.